steilerDev/icloud-photos-sync/docs/src/get-started.md

 Find examples for the various deployment options within this guide.

 ## Installation
+The `latest` tag should always represent the latest stable release, whereas the `beta` tag provides a semi-stable preview of the upcoming release, while the `nightly` tag offers the latest development build, which might not be stable.

 === "Docker"

     Docker images are available on [DockerHub](https://hub.docker.com/r/steilerdev/icloud-photos-sync).

-    The `latest` tag should always represent the latest stable release, whereas the `beta` tag provides a semi-stable preview of the upcoming release, while the `nightly` tag offers the latest development build, which might not be stable.
+Alternatively the docker image tar archive is available from the [Github releases](https://github.com/steilerDev/icloud-photos-sync/releases) and can be installed using `docker load --input <fileName>`

     !!! tip "ARM Support"
             The Docker image is also build for the arm64 platform (however [publishing this version is not possible through the current CI setup](https://github.com/docker/buildx/issues/1152)).
-The tar archive of the image is available from the [Github releases](https://github.com/steilerDev/icloud-photos-sync/releases) and can be loaded using `docker load --input <fileName>`.
+The tar archive of the arm64 build of this image is available from the [Github releases](https://github.com/steilerDev/icloud-photos-sync/releases) and can be loaded using `docker load --input <fileName>`.

     === "docker compose"

         Create a `docker-compose.yml` file, similar to the one below.
 Please add your Apple ID credentials and desired location of the library on disk.
 Optionally, add the timezone and your local users' `UID` and `GID`.

         The [CLI Reference](../user-guides/cli/) contains all available configuration options.
+Add them as environment variables to the `environment` key.

         ```
         version: '2'